Background pattern

 There is a risk of kidney failure in dehydrated children and adolescents.

-This medication is not recommended for use in children or adolescents under 14 years old, as the ibuprofen dose contained is not suitable for the recommended dosage in these patients.
+Ibuprofen (arginine) Vir is not recommended for use in children and adolescents under 14 years of age, as the dose of ibuprofen it contains is not suitable for the recommended dosage in these patients

 It may cause kidney and heart problems in your fetus.
-It may affect your predisposition and that of your baby to bleed and delay or prolong labor more than expected.
-Do not take ibuprofen during the first 6 months of pregnancy unless it is clearly necessary and as indicated by your doctor.
-If you need treatment during this period or while trying to become pregnant, you should take the minimum dose for the shortest time possible.
-From week 20 of pregnancy, ibuprofen may cause kidney problems in your fetus if taken for more than a few days, which may result in low amniotic fluid levels (oligohydramnios) or constriction of a blood vessel (ductus arteriosus) in your baby's heart.
-If you need treatment for a period longer than a few days, your doctor may recommend additional monitoring.
+It may affect your and your baby's tendency to bleed and delay or prolong labor more than expected.
+You should not take ibuprofen during the first 6 months of pregnancy unless it is clearly necessary and as indicated by your doctor.
+If you need treatment during this period or while trying to become pregnant, you should take the minimum dose for the shortest possible time.
+From the 20th week of pregnancy, ibuprofen may cause kidney problems in your fetus if taken for more than a few days, which may cause low levels of amniotic fluid surrounding the baby (oligohydramnios) or narrowing of a blood vessel (ductus arteriosus) in the baby's heart.
+If you need treatment for more than a few days, your doctor may recommend additional monitoring.

 Use of ibuprofen with other medications

-• Medications that lower high blood pressure (ACE inhibitors like captopril, beta-blockers like atenolol, and angiotensin II receptor antagonists like losartan).
+• Medications that lower high blood pressure (ACE inhibitors such as captopril, beta-blockers such as atenolol, and angiotensin-II receptor antagonists such as losartan)

 • Pentoxifylline (for intermittent claudication).